 Interests: Ethics, Feminist philosophy, Love and sex, Political philosophy, Post-Kantian philosophy, Social philosophy

-Doctoral thesis: “Sexual Subjects, Sexual Objects: The Ethics of Objectification”
+Doctoral thesis: “Becoming Objects: An Existential Analysis of Objectification”

 Supervisors: Dr Joe Saunders and Dr Richard Stopford